paulsammut/robonet/README.md

 ## What robonet does

 * Take in a host argument (-H):
-    * laptop (default)
+    * dev-laptop
     * primo
-* Take in a laptop network argument (-l):
+* Take in a network argument (-n):
     * home (default)
     * shop
     * field
-* Take in a robot network argument (-r):
+* Take a ROS_MASTER argument (-r):
-    * shop (default)
+    * primo
-    * field
+    * dev-laptop

 * Modify /etc/hosts file and put in the right ip
-* If home, also open a vpn connection to primo
+* If ROS_MASTER argument provided, set it in the ~/.zshrc file.

-* SSH into primo and run a script a command that sets the correct dev-laptop IP in the hosts file
+Script must be run as sudo to edit the /etc/hosts file